02 Jun 8 Summer Grilling Staples

 When we think of summer, the words sunshine, grill and party come to mind; yet, often that socializing comes along with extra calories from double decker cheeseburgers, salty meats, ice cream cones, beer…and more beer.

 Don’t worry—it’s not necessary to put away the grill and ice box.
 By monitoring portions and choosing healthy staples, it’s easy to make grilling both clean and delicious.
+Of course, if you like to smoke your meats prior to eating them, you can check out a site dedicated to showing the very best smokers available on the market to make your grilling experience as simple as possible.

 Juicy and low in calories, this sweet treat is quite the thirst quencher and tastes great with grill marks stretched across.
 It’s also rich in lycopene, which contains anti-cancer properties and promotes anti-aging.
 Grab some skewers and alternate with watermelon, tomato, cucumber and feta squares.
 And yes, grill ‘em all!